LandazuriPaul/dotfiles/docs/UTILITIES.md

 # Utilities

+- [Raycast](https://www.raycast.com/): « Raycast is a blazingly fast, totally extendable launcher.
+It lets you complete tasks, calculate, share common links, and much more. »

-- [Choosy](https://www.choosyosx.com/): « Opens every link in the right browser. »
+- [Choosy](https://www.choosyosx.com/): « Opens every link in the right browser. » OR

+- [Velja](https://apps.apple.com/us/app/velja/id1607635845): « Open links in a specific browser or a matching native app.
+Easily switch between browsers. »

 - [f.lux](https://justgetflux.com/): Adapt your screen to your light environment.